 3. Love and Belongingness needs — friendship, intimacy, affection, and love, — from a workgroup, family, friends, and romantic relationships.

 4. Esteem needs — achievement, mastery, independence, status, dominance, prestige, self-respect, respect from others.

-5. Self-Actualization needs — realizing personal potential, self-fulfillment, seeking personal growth and peak experiences.
+5. Self-Actualization needs — realizing personal potential, self-fulfillment, seeking personal growth, and peak experiences.

 Design aspect.
-Having read the points of the theory, it’s easy for a designer to ask: «What does it have in common with design process?» The link perhaps doesn’t look really obvious, but it is fundamental in motivating people to use or buy products or services on different levels of economic relationship.
-Designing for e-commerce, which is one more type of human relationship, with a specific goal and ability to apply the mentioned theory can produce user-friendly and customer-centric product achieving its target audience and solving its problems.
+Having read the points of the theory, it’s easy for a designer to ask: «What does it have in common with the design process?» The link perhaps doesn’t look really obvious, but it is fundamental in motivating people to use or buy products or services on different levels of economic relationships.
+Designing for e-commerce, which is one more type of human relationship, with a specific goal and ability to apply the mentioned theory can produce user-friendly and customer-centric products achieving its target audience and solving its problems.

-In design for e-commerce, it is good to understand from the early stages of the process what stage of the Maslow’s pyramyd the core target users are at.
-Answering this question, designer is able to talk to users’ in their language and find the solutions that resonate in their hearts and minds the best.
-Users’ needs form their motifs, triggers that can catch their attention, words that can touch them, length of copy and calls to actions that they are ready to accept and follow.
-Analyzing the level of needs and expectations, designer is able to find the most efficient layout and informative graphic elements.
+In design for e-commerce, it is good to understand from the early stages of the process what stage of the Maslow’s pyramid the core target users are at.
+Answering this question, a designer is able to talk to users’ in their language and find the solutions that resonate in their hearts and minds the best.
+Users’ needs form their motifs, triggers that can catch their attention, words that can touch them, length of copy, and calls to actions that they are ready to accept and follow.
+Analyzing the level of needs and expectations, the designer is able to find the most efficient layout and informative graphic elements.
 Knowing and feeling the user is the solid foundation for problem-solving goal-oriented design.